LINKS UPDATED AUGUST 30, 2017

 All contractor license applicants and each officer, partner, owner listed on the application must be fingerprinted; the CSLB’s Application for Original Contractor License further explains that “[a]ll corporations must also provide the name(s) of their corporate officer(s): California corporations – president, secretary, and treasurer; foreign corporations – president only.”
 Applicants for a joint venture license are not required to be fingerprinted.

 After a contractor’s license application has been accepted by the CSLB as complete (aka “posted”), each individual listed on the license application is sent instructions on the process for obtaining and submitting fingerprints and a “Request for Live Scan Service” (form BCII 8016).
 Live Scan fingerprinting services are available at most California local police and sheriff departments, and any public Live Scan site.

-The CSLB’s FAQs confirm that, if you do not live in California and do not plan to come to California during the application process, or if you do not have access to a Live Scan site, it will permit you to submit fingerprints using hard copy fingerprint cards.
+Cal.
+Code of Regs.§ 869.3. and the CSLB’s FAQs confirm that, if you do not live in California and do not plan to come to California during the application process, or if you do not have access to a Live Scan site, it will permit you to submit fingerprints using hard copy fingerprint cards.
 Additional fees will apply.
 It also warns that the processing time required for hard copy fingerprint cards is substantially longer than Live Scan fingerprinting, taking 3 to 6 months or longer.

 What Sort of “Convictions” Must Be Disclosed?